 International SOS is a medical and travel security assistance service provided to University of Alberta students travelling abroad.
 The company provides the following services:

 - a website to find extensive health and security information about your destination that you can access before you leave and at your destination

 - an email and mobile app service that will send messages to you with the latest news about developing security or health threats in the region you are visiting

-UAlberta Students can access the University's membership number here.
+UAlberta Students can access the University's membership number and International SOS services here.
 (Please sign in to your UAlberta account to access the document)

 Vaccinations and Immunizations